Bing Devine

 Serving as general manager of the St. Louis Cardinals from November 12, 1957, through August 17, 1964, Devine was directly responsible for putting the 1964 world champion Cardinals on the field — even though he had been fired with seven weeks remaining in the season, one of the most bizarre events in baseball annals.
 Many of the players Devine acquired led the Cardinals to the 1967 world title and the 1968 NL championship, the latter occurring during Devine's second tour (from December 6, 1967, through October 18, 1978) as the Redbirds' general manager.

 In between those terms, from 1965 to 1967, Devine was assistant to the president and then, after November 14, 1966, president (and de facto general manager) of the New York Mets, where he helped put together the organization that turned the franchise from baseball's laughingstocks into 1969's world champions as the "Miracle Mets."
 During the 1980s, he also served as president of the St. Louis football Cardinals of the National Football League before resuming his baseball career as a scout and senior advisor.

 Early baseball career

 Devine was born in St. Louis, where he attended University City High School and Washington University in St. Louis.
 He played college basketball and semiprofessional baseball, then joined the Cardinals in 1939 as an office boy and batting practice pitcher.
-In 1941, he became business manager of the Class D Johnson City Cardinals.
+In 1941, he became business manager of the Class D level Johnson City Cardinals.
 During a roster shortage, Devine activated himself as a second baseman for 27 games and 93 at bats, but he garnered only 11 hits for a .118 batting average.
 Thereafter he hung up his uniform and concentrated on his work in the front office.